shidel/FDI/README.md

 * 80386 or better CPU.
 * 640k RAM (under 4Mb is untested)

-_(Although V8Power Tools and FDI only requires an 8086, some other utilities that are currently required by FDI do not support CPUs lower than a 386.)_
+_(Although V8Power Tools and FDI only require an 8086 processor, some of the other utilities currently required by FDI do not support CPUs lower than a 386 based system.
+For machines with a 286 or lower CPU, see the Floppy Only Edition of FreeDOS.)_

 ### FreeDOS installation methods